-Study finds new drug may hold promise for hospitalized heart failure patientsNovember 7th, 2012 in Cardiology /
+Study finds new drug may hold promise for hospitalized heart failure patientsNovember 7, 2012 in Medicine & Health / Cardiology

 Hospitalized heart failure patients given an investigational drug had improved symptoms and other clinical benefits including fewer deaths, than those given standard of care plus a placebo, according to late-breaking clinical trial research presented at the American Heart Association's Scientific Sessions 2012.